-The Baptist Health psychology training rotation structure provides fellows with a comprehensive and intensive experience in an integrated healthcare setting.
-Each semester, trainees have the opportunity to train in outpatient and inpatient settings, across multiple clinics and units.
+The Baptist Health psychology training rotation structure provides trainees with a comprehensive and intensive experience in an integrated healthcare setting.
+Each semester, trainees have the opportunity to train in outpatient and inpatient health psychology settings, across multiple clinics and units.
 Therefore, trainees receive exposure to various populations and treatment modalities.
 In the beginning of each rotation, trainees are supervised intently as they acclimate to rotation settings and expectations.
-Additionally, across all training environments, fellows regularly communicate with multidisciplinary staff.
+Additionally, across all training environments, trainees regularly communicate with multidisciplinary staff.
 Trainees may utilize such opportunities for prompt consultation as an additional resource.
 This interaction fosters their ability to work in collaboration with other clinicians as part of a treatment team.

-The program offers three tracks and various specialized rotation opportunities, depending on the trainees' clinical interests and degree program.
-Postdoctoral fellows may elect to pursue the Generalist Outpatient Track, Neuropsychology Track, or the Inpatient Track based on preceptor availability.
+The program offers three tracks and various specialized rotation opportunities, depending on the trainees' clinical interests, degree program, and preceptor availability.
 Depending on the trainee's chosen track and rotations, clinical experiences will differ from one environment to another.
-Trainees will complete a required outpatient rotation (generalist or neuropsychology), in addition to two supplemental rotations associated with our specialty service lines.
 The Director of Education and Training and primary clinical supervisors maintain ongoing contact with the clinical staff at the supplemental sites to provide guidance as needed.
 Elective rotations and additional shadowing opportunities are also available where schedules and supervision allow.